CodeToGather/Code2Gather/questions/medium/LongestPalindrome.md

 ## Hints

-- Optimal solution is O(n^2)
-  - iterate and treat each string as center of palindrome
+- The optimal solution has a time complexity of O(n^2).
+To do so, simply iterate and treat each character as the center of a palindrome.
-- Naive solution is O(n^3)
-  - Brute force
+- The naive solution has a time complexity of O(n^3).
+This is also the brute force solution.